 9] Restore Folders to their Original Location

 Although Microsoft states that changing folder location is compatible with Windows 10 systems, there are cases where it causes unwanted errors.
 The BSOD Error 0x00000085 is a direct result of moving system folders from their original location to a new path.
 To overcome this issue, one should restore the moved folders to their default location.
 Here’s how to perform this task –

 - Open File Explorer.

 shell:UsersFilesFolder” at its address bar and press the Enter key.

 - Here, make a right-click on the folder that you have dislocated previously and select “Properties“.

 - Now, tap the Location tab and hit Restore Default thereafter OK.

 Note: If a pop-up appears asking to move all the files to their default locations, click Yes.

 10] Disconnect Multiple Hard Disks

 If you are fond of using more than one hard drive so as to get more storage, you should try disabling the extra ones temporarily.
 In case, it does solve the problem, one of the additional drives might contain some malicious files that interact with OS and lead to setup_failure BSOD error.
-If not, keep using them after executing a chkdsk command on each one of them.
+If not, keep using them after executing the CHKDSK command on each one of them.